+Lecture: 4 hours/week

-Total: 6 hours /week Lecture: 4 hour/week Practical: 2 hours/week Lab: 0 hours/week
+Practical: 2 hours/week

+Lab: 0 hours/week

 The course is designed to conceptualize the basic concept of engineering principles.
 After completion of this course, student will be able to discuss about basic engineering along with drawings required by food industries.